-Nigerian Energy Support Programme
+Nigerian Energy Support Programme II

-Title: Nigerian Energy Support Programme (NESP)
+Title: Nigerian Energy Support Programme II (NESP)

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), European Union (EU)

-Overall term: 2013 to 2018
+Overall term: 2017 to 2021

-NESP’s activities are focused around the following topics:
+NESP II activities are focused around the following topics:

 Data Management & Electrification Planning: The programme aims at creating a robust interactive database for the energy sector in Nigeria.
 This includes on-grid, off-grid, and energy efficiency and will provide public actors with a basis for the planning and monitoring of sector strategies and serves, such as market intelligence for the private sector.